ayushsharma-1/Weather-App-AWS/README.md

 ## 🚀 Overview

 The **Weather Management System** is a full-stack web application providing real-time weather information for various cities.
-It implements an automated **CI/CD pipeline** using Jenkins that builds Docker images and deploys on an AWS EC2 instance.
+It implements an automated **CI/CD pipeline** using Jenkins that builds Docker images and deploys them on an AWS EC2 instance.

 ---